damonallison/notes/data-science/mongodb/mongodb.md

 # MongoDB

-MongoDB is a distributed document store.
-Documents are stored in `collections`, queried using a JSON-like based query language, and have dynamic schemas.
+MongoDB is a distributed document store (NoSQL).
+Documents are stored in `collections`, queried using a JSON-like based query language, and have dynamic schemas (by default).
 Documents in the same collection can have different schemas.

 The key advantage of document stores over relational stores is the flexability and dynamic nature of documents.
 Documents do not require you to create complex,